• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Planning an Alberta Badlands road trip can seem a daunting task.
-Given the 35,000 square kms of dramatic landscapes, speckled with dinosaur remains and teeming with stories from the wild west days, the real question is where to even begin!
-There are many kilometers of road to be covered, and many possible stops to be made along the way.
+Planning an Alberta Badlands road trip is a daunting task.
+Given the 35,000 square km of dramatic landscapes, speckled with dinosaur remains and teeming with stories from the Wild West days, the real question is where to even begin!
+There are many kilometres of road to be covered and many possible stops to be made along the way.

 Alberta Badlands Road Trip Feature